Skip to Main Content

 A Street That Earned Its Reputation

 The 8th Avenue South corridor in Nashville operates differently from the tourist-facing honky-tonk strip or the high-design rooms now anchoring Germantown and the Gulch.
 This stretch, running through the Melrose and 12 South neighborhoods, built its reputation incrementally, through independent operators opening in converted storefronts with modest budgets and local followings.
-The Smiling Elephant, at 2213 8th Ave S, is part of that accumulation.
+The Smiling Elephant, at 2213 8th Ave S, is a casual Authentic Thai restaurant with a Google rating of 4.6 from 1,289 reviews and an average price of about $20 per person.
 It sits in a section of the city where the dining density has grown without the marketing apparatus that follows the more photogenic Nashville openings.

 Understanding the address is part of understanding the restaurant.
 The neighborhood sits adjacent to 12 South, a corridor that has attracted consistent foot traffic and a dining culture that trends toward approachable, neighborhood-scale operations rather than the ambitious tasting-menu formats now found at places like The Catbird Seat or the progressive direction pursued by Locust.
 What this part of Nashville tends to reward is consistency and physical comfort over spectacle.